abelsj60/lexical-401/editor-store/v1/README.md

 True portability means storing `editor` instances *and* their history.

-This is the only way to keep the instances undo and redo history intact.
+This is the only way to keep the instance's undo and redo history intact.
 I add both to the store through the the `EditorStorePlugin` as new instances are created.

 Note: I mount the `HistoryPlugin` for you.
-Do not add it yourself!
+Don't add it yourself!

 - The editor store is just a plain object.
 - `Editors` are keyed onto it by `namespace`.